graeme-gets/making-embedded-projects/week-three/readme.md

 ## Registers

 Port and Pin assignments relevant to the STM32F401RE NUCLEO board.
-The Reference Manula is RM0368
+The Reference Manual is RM0368

-For General GPIO:
+For GPIO:
 Set GPIO Pin Mode : GPIOx_MODER (set as input, output, analog or Alternate)

 GPIO - LED : This is initialised as an output bit on Port A, pin 5.
 Register used is GPIOx_ODR